Do you have a spare room?

 Hosting is an essential part of what we do and who we are as an organisation.
 Hosting is a very practical way that we can offer welcome, hospitality, friendship and kindness to people who are seeking sanctuary here.

-To learn more about our hosting programme and how it works, please read our Boaz Trust Hosting FAQs 2017.
-If after reading this you have any additional questions or if you would like to take the next steps to explore hosting further, please email us on email@example.com
+If you’d like to learn more about our general hosting programme and how it works, please read our Boaz Trust Hosting FAQs 2017.

-If you are from outside Manchester and would like to find about similar projects in your area, please visit www.naccom.org.uk, a national network of organisations providing accommodation for destitute asylum seekers and other migrants.
+If you are from outside Manchester and would like to find about similar projects in your area, or national hosting organisations, please visit www.naccom.org.uk, a national network of organisations providing accommodation for destitute asylum seekers and other migrants.
 In July 2017, NACCOM published a hosting toolkit using case studies from member organisations across the UK which makes a fantastic read for anyone interested in this type of work!

 Thank you so much.